Zayn118/Linux-Fundamentals/README.md

 # Linux-Fundamentals
-Linux fundamentals is a collection of notes and information I gathered when getting familiar with using Linux.
+These are my notes and fundamentals to getting started with Linux.
+Linux is essential for computer scientists, especially ones looking to get into DevOps.
+This guide is a concise intro to some of the things i learnt, that helped me get comfortable with using linux, and some useful commands and techniques I learnt.